sunsetmountain/raspberryOpenCV/README.md

 # raspberryOpenCV

-With a fresh install of Noobs...
+With a fresh install of Noobs (after Wifi setup, updates, etc.), open up a terminal...

 ```
 cd ~